UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 <center/>

+Notes: Changes pushed by collaborators, or created directly on GitHub will not be automatically sent to your local repository.

+If you are working on a project with collaborators, they will also be making changes to files (e.g., to the analysis code in a Jupyter notebook and the project’s `README` file), committing them to their own local repository, and pushing their commits to the remote GitHub repository to share them with you.
+When they push their changes, those changes will only initially exist in the remote GitHub repository and not in your local repository.

-Notes: To obtain the new changes from the remote repository on GitHub, you will need to pull those changes to your own local repository.
+To obtain the new changes from the remote repository on GitHub, you will need to pull those changes to your own local repository.
 By pulling changes, you synchronize your local repository to what is present on GitHub.
 Additionally, until you pull changes from the remote repository, you will not be able to push any more changes yourself (though you will still be able to work and make commits in your own local repository)

 ---